yonasBSD/bore/README.md

 That's all it takes!
 After the server starts running at a given address, you can then update the `bore local` command with option `--to <ADDRESS>` to forward a local port to this remote server.

+It's possible to specify different IP addresses for the control server and for the tunnels.
+This setup is useful for cases where you might want the control server to be on a private network while allowing tunnel connections over a public interface, or vice versa.

 The full options for the `bore server` command are shown below.

 ```shell